quintel/documentation/docs/main/direct-emissions.md

 Currently, the direct emissions method is implemented as an additional method alongside the default primary emissions method.
 This [page](../contrib/direct-emissions-method.md) gives more technical details on how the direct emissions are calculated in the model.
 The results of the direct emissions method can be viewed via a detailed data export, charts and two dashboard items.

 ### Data export
 The detailed [data export](https://energytransitionmodel.com/scenario/data/data_export/yearly-direct-greenhouse-gas-emissions) provides a complete overview of all emissions in a scenario for the start year and future year.
 All technologies where emissions can occur are included, as well as other greenhouse gas emissions that are not dynamically calculated.
-The emissions are categorised by **ETM sector** and **subsector**, as well as by [IPCC CRT category](#mapping_of_etm_sectors_to_ipcc_categories) and Dutch [Klimaatsector](#klimaatsector).
+The emissions are categorised by **ETM sector** and **subsector**, as well as by [IPCC CRT category](#mapping_of_etm_sectors_to_ipcc_categories) and Dutch [Climate sector (*Klimaatsector*)](#klimaatsector).

 The following emission results, expressed in kg CO2-eq, are included in the data export:
 * **CO2 production**: fossil CO2 generated, before CO2 capture.